-- Passenger-centric Big Data Sources for Socio-economic and Behavioural Research in ATM
+- Passenger-centric Big Data Sources for Socioeconomic and Behavioural Research in ATM

-- Consortium: Nommon (Project Coordinator), IFISC, Fraunhofer-IAIS, the Hebrew University of Jerusalem, and ISDEFE.
+- Consortium: Nommon (project coordinator), IFISC, Fraunhofer-IAIS, the Hebrew University of Jerusalem, and ISDEFE.

 - 2016 – 2018